The Benefits of Using a GSA Approved Government Contractor

 Cheaper.

-Time is money, so the streamlined process afforded by using a GSA approved government contractor is already saving your agency precious cash.
+Time is money, so the streamlined process afforded by using a GSA-approved government contractor already saves your agency precious cash.
 Fortunately, there are several other ways that a GSA contract will prove to be a more affordable solution to your project needs.

 • GSA has already determined that prices in the contracts are fair and reasonable;